Curated by Armando Marino & Meyken Barreto

 The paintings oscillate between being didactic and cryptic.
 Despite having a dystopian outlook, the works portray a humorous and raucous open ended narrative full of inflatable dancing blow-up men, predatory housing billboards that promote wealth inequality and gentrification, and nouveau riche on their way to a trendy art fair.

-I am pleased to announce that I have been awarded the the Joan Mitchell Painters and Sculptors Grant for 2016.
+I am pleased to announce that I have been awarded the

 The works of the artists in the exhibition, Abortion of Cute, explores the relationship between emerging sexualities and Lumpenproletarier ethics.
 With influences as diverse as Wittgenstein and Margaret Keane, new insights are generated from de-construction, de-colonization and undiscovered discourses.